ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 Which basically reads 0xff (255) bytes from stdin to the stack 0x70 above ebp.
-You should see the buffer overflow here immediately, remember the executable stack and get exited for a short moment! ...
+You should see the buffer overflow here immediately, remember the executable stack and get excited for a short moment! ...
 And then realize you forgot the canaries...
 Damn it!

 The next thing that leaps out is the huge description size you're allowed to